-DO NOT design the piping and components for a boiler flow rate above or below the ranges given in Figure 5 without using one of the piping strategies listed below.
+DO NOT design the piping and components for a boiler flow rate above or below the range given in Figure 6, page 9.
 Insufficient flow will cause nuisance outages due to limit operation.
 Excessive flow can damage the boiler heat exchanger from erosion.